BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Moria Goblin Drum** `ACTIVE`

-The Drum has 10 Defence, 3 Wounds, is a Heavy Object, can be shot at, is always on a 25mm base and must be deployed in base contact with one of its Moria Goblin Drummers.
-If, during the End Phase, an enemy model is in base contact with the Drum, and the only thing that model has done is Move this turn (e.g. no shooting, combat etc.), and that model was not affected by a Magical Power this turn, then it can remove the Drum from play.
+A Moria Goblin Drum is always on a 25mm base and must be deployed in base contact with one of its Moria Goblin Drummers during deployment.
+A Moria Goblin Drum is a Heavy Object that can be shot at normally; it has a Defence of 10 and 3 Wounds.
+If, during the End Phase of a turn, an enemy model is in base contact with the Moria Goblin Drum, that model hasn't done anything during that turn except Move (i.e., has not made a shooting attack, cast a Magical Power, been Engaged in Combat), and that model was not affected by a Magical Power that turn, then it can remove the Moria Goblin Drum from play.

 - **Drums in the Deep** `ACTIVE`

-For the Drum to be played, at least one Drummer must be in base contact with it, have not Moved that turn, and not be Engaged in Combat.
+For the Drum to be played, at least one Moria Goblin Drummer must be in base contact with it, have not Moved that turn, and not be Engaged in Combat.
 Whilst the Drum is being played it has the following effects:

-* Friendly Moria Goblin models gain a bonus of +1 to any Courage Tests they are required to take.
+Friendly Moria Goblin models gain a bonus of +1 to any Courage Tests they are required to take.

-* Enemy models suffer a -1 penalty to any Courage Tests they are required to take.
+Enemy models suffer a -1 penalty to any Courage Tests they are required to take.

-* Friendly Moria Goblin models within 18" count as being in range of a [banner][Banner].
+Friendly Moria Goblin models within 18" count as being in range of a [banner][Banner].

-* Whilst being played, the Moria Goblin Drum counts as a [banner][Banner] for the purpose of Victory Points.
+Whilst being played, the Moria Goblin Drum counts as a [banner][Banner] for the purpose of Victory Points.

 - **Take up the Drum** `ACTIVE`

-If a Drummer is slain, then they may pass on their wargear to a friendly Moria Goblin Warrior within 1" of them.
+If a Moria Goblin Drummer is slain, then they may pass on their wargear to a friendly Moria Goblin Warrior within 1" of them.
 The chosen model becomes a Moria Goblin Drummer and exchanges their wargear for that of the slain model - replace the chosen model with the slain Moria Goblin Drummer.

 **Moria Goblin Drummer**